kristinamancini/kristinamancini/README.md

 ---

 Welcome to my Github!
 I am interested in full stack development, technical writing, and contributing to open source.
-I have experience using Java and Python.
+I have experience using Java, Python, HTML, CSS, and Javascript.
 I am learning web development and open source.
 In my downtime, I love taking pictures and gaming!

 <!--